meetric1/gmod_shader_guide/README.md

 > If you are trying to update the shader ingame, ensure the compiled .vcs shader exists before saving changes to the .vmt

 # [Example 3] - Pixel Shader Constants

+# [Example 4] - GPU Control Flow
+No loops with sm2x, sm30 supports but linux only

 # We're done!